introgreek/introgreek.github.io/docs/03-textbook/exam-2/1-vowel-decl-adjectives.md

 You'll notice that there are only two Greek forms in the entry that end in the pattern -ος, -ον.
 This differentiates two-terminations from 2-1-2s because of the absence of an entry ending in -α or -η.

 In the absence of discrete feminine endings, **the first column of the paradigm is used for both masculine and feminine forms of the adjective**.
 Hence, the name "two-termination", for the fact that there are only two forms of the nominative singular: one for masculine *and* feminine, and one for neuter.
+As in 2-1-2, these endings follow second declension patterns, so we might call these types of adjectives **2-2s**.

 | | Masc./Fem. | Neut. |
 | ----- | ----- | ----- |